TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 19/Isaiah 19.11.md

 ---

-The princes of Zoan are utterly foolish; the counsel of the wisest counsellors of Pharaoh is become brutish: how say ye unto Pharaoh, I am the son of the wise, the son of ancient kings?
+The princes of Zoan are utterly foolish.
+The counsel of the wisest counselors of Pharaoh has become stupid.
+How do you say to Pharaoh, "I am the son of the wise, the son of ancient kings?"